lightbend/config/README.md

    same as the whole config)
  - users can override the config with Java system properties, `java -Dmyapp.foo.bar=10`
+ - supports configuring an app, with its framework and libraries, all from a single file such as `application.conf`
  - parses duration and size settings, "512k" or "10 seconds"
  - converts types, so if you ask for a boolean and the value is the string "yes", or you ask for a float and the value is